Tony Weaver

 Full documentation is available, or

-run spack help
+run spack help or spack help --all.

-For a cheat sheet on Spack syntax, run spack help --spec
+For a cheat sheet on Spack syntax, run spack help --spec.

 Tutorial